How I Invest My Money

 Go there.
 Ask all your questions about investing.
 Ask about your latest concerns or investing opportunities.
 You’ll get sensible replies.
 In all manners of market conditions, that forum can be your grounding tool.

-And it’s free.
-I bet (not literally, of course) that if you follow only their advice, you’ll be better off financially after 20 years.
+These forums I've recommended are free.
+I bet that if you follow only their advice, you’ll be better off financially after 10 years.

 On investing, so much is about compounding interest + years… A good rule of thumb is (assuming you retire in your 60’s) is…